looker-open-source/sdk-codegen/kotlin/README.md

 ### More examples

-Additional Kotlin SDK usage examples may be found in the [SDK Examples repository](https://github.com/looker-open-source/sdk-examples/tree/master/kotlin)
+Additional Kotlin SDK usage examples may be found in the [Kotlin Examples folder](/examples/kotlin)

 ## Using AuthSession for automatic authentication